 How to Wash Pillows in the Washing Machine

-- Check that all of the detergent residue has been rinsed away once the cycle has ended.
+Check that all of the detergent residues has been rinsed away once the cycle has ended.
 If not, use a cold rinse and spin cycle on the pillows.

 Is Washing Pillows in the Machine Safe?